 The Rise & Fall of Miles & Milo (FringeNYC, winner: Outstanding Playwriting).

-She lives in Maplewood, New Jersey with husband Reid Farrington and little sons Jack Reiss and Frederick Levi.
-Sara is a 9-5 working mom, a runner, yoga practitioner, avid reader, lover of history, art, music, fiction, animation, classic Simpsons, resister of fascist American regimes, champion of #MeToo, original founder of Immigrant Families Together and, most importantly, a Howard Stern Show super fan.
+She lives in Maplewood, New Jersey with husband Reid Farrington and little sons Jack Reiss and Frederick Levi and their dog, Paige.
+Sara is a 9-5 working mom, a runner, yoga practitioner, avid reader, lover of history, art, music, fiction, animation, classic Simpsons, resister of fascist American regimes, champion of #MeToo, toppler of sexual predators in the voice-over industry (read all about it!), Karen-shamer, original founder of Immigrant Families Together and a Howard Stern Show super fan.
+Hey now.